-Another solution to prevent pigeons and other birds from nesting under rooftop solar panels is to install physical barriers that prevent birds from accessing these spaces.
+Another more powerful solution to prevent pigeons and other birds from nesting under rooftop solar panels is to install BirdBlocker, a physical barrier that prevent birds from accessing these spaces.

 These physical barriers consist of bird netting, which is attached to the perimeter of the solar panel using clips.
 These clips do not require drilling and do not scratch or damage the integrity of the panels.
 The netting is practically invisible once installed.